 Dr Taylor has supervised PhD dissertations on a range of topics, including comic books in Mao's China; pan-Asianism in the Japanese-occupied Philippines; Chinese immigration to colonial-era Singapore; and Sino-German relations during WWII.
-He is currently supervising PhD theses on public art and memorials in the Philippines; music in Japanese-occupied Beijing; and British propaganda to China in the late 1940s and early 1950s.
+He is currently supervising PhD theses on memorials in the Philippines, music in Japanese-occupied Beijing, and spaces of consumption in Hong Kong housing estates from the 1950s through to the 1980s.
 He is happy to supervise PhD projects in the broad field of modern Asian cultural history.

 Dr Taylor is the PI on the ERC-funded project 'Cultures of Occupation in Twentieth Century Asia' (COTCA), to the value of over 1.8 million euros.
 This project examines how foreign occupation has shaped cultural expression in modern Asia, from visual, sonic and spatial perspectives, and will run through until June 2022.

 Dr Taylor was also PI on an AHRC/GCRF-funded Research Network entitled 'China Ports: History, Heritage and Development'.
 This network seeks to explore how maritime heritage is being managed, conserved and interpreted in Chinese port cities, and in the context of a burgeoning marine economy in China today.
 It was recently highlighted in the Heritage for Global Challenges Report published by the Praxis Project.

 From 2012 to 2013, Dr Taylor ran the AHRC-funded project Enemy of the People: Visual Depictions of Chiang Kai-shek.
 The project involved an exploration of the continuities in the ways in which Chiang Kai-shek has been visually denigrated by various groups across the twentieth century, and into the 2000s.
-Dr Taylro continues to work on the historiography around Chiang Kai-shek today.
+Dr Taylor continues to work on the historiography around Chiang Kai-shek today.

 He is also the author of Rethinking Transnational Chinese Cinemas: The Amoy-dialect Film Industry in Cold War Asia, as well as numerous articles (in journals such as Inter Asia Cultural Studies) on cultural production in the southern Fujianese (Hokkien) dialect.